 Ideas and tools from algebraic topology have become more and more important in computational and applied areas of mathematics.
-This course will provide at the masters level an introduction to the main concepts of (co)homology theory, and explore areas of applications in data analysis and in foundations of quantum mechanics and quantum information.
+This course will provide at the masters level an introduction to the main concepts of (co)homology theory, and explore areas of applications in data analysis.

-Students should gain a working knowledge of homology and cohomology of simplicial sets and sheaves, and improve their geometric intuition.
-Furthermore, they should gain an awareness of a variety of application in rather different, research active fields of applications with an emphasis on data analysis and contextuality.
+Students should gain a working knowledge of homology and cohomology computation for simplicial complexes and sheaves, and improve their geometric intuition.
+Furthermore, they should gain an awareness of a variety of applications (with an emphasis on data analysis).